 What is not similar to trout fishing then?

-Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding tigers, or mean stinking wild boars rushing at you, among others!
+Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding big cats, or mean stinking wild boars rushing at you, among others!

 Also, some say pound-for-pound the mahseer is much more stronger than a trout.
 Well, I’m not sure how does one measure that but the mahseer is a powerful fish for sure.

 A fishing guide who is familiar with the river will point you to where the larger fish might be holding, there are no guarantee the fish will be there as mahseer are known to move quite a bit, but definitely a time-saving advantage.

-The temptation of catching fish that you encounter along the way may also slow down your progress, which, is not always a bad thing.
+The temptation of catching every fish that you sight along the way may also slow down your progress, which, is not always a bad thing.